MatthewAlexanderSmith/rainforest/README.md

 });
 ```
 Q: Why add page:load here?
 Doesn't just 'ready' alone ensure the entire document is load before executing the callback function?

+A: relates to Turbo links
+read up on the turbolinks gem.
+Will be covered in more depth on Friday Feb 19th

 ## val()